oracle/python-oracledb/doc/src/user_guide/installation.rst

 * Download the **Basic** 64-bit DMG from `Oracle
   <https://www.oracle.com/database/technologies/instant-client/macos-intel-x86-downloads.html>`__.

-* In Finder, double-click DMG to mount it.
+* Using Finder, double-click the DMG to mount it.

 * Open a terminal window and run the install script in the mounted package, for example:

   .. code-block:: shell

-    /Volumes/instantclient-basic-macos.x64-19.8.0.0.0dbru/install_ic.sh
+    /Volumes/instantclient-basic-macos.x64-19.16.0.0.0dbru/install_ic.sh

-  This copies the contents to ``$HOME/Downloads/instantclient_19_8``.
+  This copies the contents to ``$HOME/Downloads/instantclient_19_16``.
   Applications may not have access to the ``Downloads`` directory, so you should move Instant Client somewhere convenient.

-* In Finder, eject the mounted Instant Client package.
+* Using Finder, eject the mounted Instant Client package.

 If you have multiple Instant Client DMG packages mounted, you only need to run ``install_ic.sh`` once.
 It will copy all mounted Instant Client DMG packages at